Sina-Sche/html-playground-/README.md

 # html-playground-

-By opening this html page you will get to know about me.
-It is a vey basic html page which is right now in its phase of development.

-This repo is an overview over my HTML skills
+This repo is a test playground for my HTML skills
-I have added things I already knew and I will keep adding new things that I learn
+I have added things I already knew and I will keep adding new things that I learn in my Webdevelopment course